Juan Williams: Fox News Channel

 Williams has been a Fox News Contributor since 1997.
 He has appeared on Special Report with Bret Baier, FOX News Sunday with Chris Wallace and was a regular co-host of The Five, until announcing on 5 May 2021, that he would leave the New-York office to work in the D.C. office in order to spend more time with his family in D.C..
 He also appeared on The O'Reilly Factor and occasionally served as a guest host in O'Reilly's absence.
 After NPR announced his termination from their network in October 2010, Fox News offered him a new $2 million (a "considerable" raise) three-year contract and an expanded role at their network that included a regular guest-host role Friday nights on The O'Reilly Factor.

 Following his firing from NPR, Williams appeared on The O'Reilly Factor and discussed his thoughts on how his role at Fox played into NPR's decision: "I don't fit in their box.
 I'm not a predictable black liberal.
 You [O'Reilly] were exactly right when you said you know what this comes down to.
 They were looking for a reason to get rid of me because I'm appearing on Fox News.
 They don't want me talking to you."
 On December 9, 2016, on Fox Business Channel, Stuart Varney asked Williams, "Do you see yourself ever joining the Republican Party?"
 Williams answered, "I have two sons in the Republican Party, so, yes."

+On February 18, 2022, Williams wrote an opinion piece for Fox News entitled “Rap and drill music is part of America's racial problem”.
+In it, he stated that the popularity of rap and drill music causes increased criminality among low-income black men.
+A 2020 study found no causal relationship between drill music and real-life violence when compared to police-recorded violent crime data in London.